 Once you see that all the moved images are intact, you can delete the original folder and its contents from the hard drive.

 If for some reason, you actually moved the folder and its images on your hard drive outside of Lightroom, you will see the “?” symbol next to the folder in the Folders Panel.
 This indicates that Lightroom does not know the location of the moved folder and images.

 You can easily fix this.
 Right Click (Option-Click on Mac) on the folder and select the Find Missing Folder… option.
 Navigate and click on the new location of the moved folder and click on the Select Folder button.

-If you move a number of photos outside Lightroom and place them into a folder that already has photos visible in and managed by Lightroom, the program will not see them because they were never properly imported.
+If you move some photos outside Lightroom and place them into a folder with photos visible in and managed by Lightroom, the program will not see them because they were never properly imported.

 To fix this, Right Click (Option-Click on Mac) on the folder with the images and select the Synchronize the Folder… option.
 Lightroom will scan the selected folder and give you the option to add the new images to the Catalog so it can track and manage them.

 I often use this option when I need to import a single image to Lightroom and do not want to go through the cumbersome import process.